Scarabaeus1031/NEXAH/RESEARCH/FOUNDATION/core_variable_map.md

 - the structural alphabet of NEXAH
 - the bridge between concepts and equations
 - the shared notation layer across modules
+- the semantic interface between dynamics, structure, and navigation

 ---